 - its standards: a comprehensive measurable normative framework which can be used as indicators/benchmarks;

-- its multi-stakeholder dimension: in addition to its intergovernmental bodies, the Council of Europe’s unique structure includes the Parliamentary Assembly1, the Congress of Local and Regional Authorities, the Commissioner for Human Rights the Conference of International NGOs, as well as the European Court of Human Rights, the case law of which covers almost all SDGs.
+- its multi-stakeholder dimension: in addition to its intergovernmental bodies, the Council of Europe’s unique structure includes the Parliamentary Assembly, the Congress of Local and Regional Authorities, the Commissioner for Human Rights the Conference of International NGOs, as well as the European Court of Human Rights, the case law of which covers almost all SDGs, and the unique mechanism of implementation of its judgments.
 The annual World Forum for Democracy is also an important platform reaching out to civil society to consolidate democratic institutions.
 These various bodies and instruments are precious to support States in their efforts to translate the global agenda into action at both national and local levels;

-- its monitoring/follow-up bodies and processes: essential to gather data, assess progress and provide further guidance;
+- its monitoring/follow-up bodies and processes: essential to foster political dialogue, gather data, assess progress and provide further guidance;

 - its technical support provided to individual countries for capacity-building and removing obstacles to implementation; and